 - Keep related items in one place

 - Publish to Splunkbase

 At first, people are often tempted to store their custom dashboard files in the uberAgent app directory.
 That seems to be the easiest way, but it breaks easily when the uberAgent Splunk apps are updated.
 We recommend hosting custom dashboards in your own app, independent of uberAgent.

 Networks are dynamic, as is uberAgent.
 New versions may bring new sourcetypes, data models, and fields.

 uberAgent provides macros to simplify future upgrades. uberAgent’s macros can be used globally (e.g., in other apps, too).
 The use of the following macros is highly recommended:

-- uA_DM_Dataset: stores the name of the data model that contains dataset
+uA_DM_dataset: stores the name of the data model that contains a given dataset

 The best way to get to know the data collected and visualized by uberAgent is to look at the source code of the dashboards that ship with the product.
 We understand that practical examples can be very helpful and we explicitly recommend to reuse parts of the product’s default dashboards in your custom dashboards.